-Before I tell you the truth about me and why don’t I feel bad for cheating on my husband and you pass some kind of awful judgement, hear me out well.
-Love isn’t promised to you in a church or a marriage registrar office.
+Before I tell you the truth about me and why don’t I feel bad for cheating on my husband and you pass some kind of awful judgement, hear me out first.
+Love isn’t promised to you in a church or a marriage registrar’s office.
 Love finds you when you least expect it and that’s what makes it so alluring.

-It’s the fairy tales we all grow up hearing and believing that have messed up our idea of love and finding love.
+It’s all those the fairy tales we all grow up hearing and believing that have messed up our idea of love and finding love.
 We’ll meet our prince or princess, fall in love, get married and live happily ever after.
-But what happens if that doesn’t work this way?
+But what happens if it doesn’t work that way?
 What happens when the order is scrambled?

 Why Don’t I Feel Guilty Being In An Extramarital Affair

-My affair is the reason I’ve learned what love and friendship is really about that years of marriage could not teach me.
+My affair is the reason I’ve learned what love and friendship is really about that, and which years of marriage could not teach me.
 Lifelong extramarital affairs are always viewed with such contempt when one does not even try to understand what makes them happen in the first place.
-Here is my story that will give you a little insight into what it is like to live in a marriage that has no connection with husband and how miserable it can make one feel.
+Here is my story, which I hope will give you a little insight into what it is like to live in a marriage where there is no connection with the husband and how miserable it can make one feel.
 I have been with another man despite being married and I am here to tell you why don’t I feel bad for cheating on my husband.

 (Names changed to protect identities)

-Sarthak says, “We didn’t have mobile phones then.
-But we still kept in touch daily despite PCO booths and forbidding hostel wardens.
+Sarthak says, “We didn’t have mobile phones then, but PCO booths.
+But we still kept in touch daily despite forbidding hostel wardens.
 Our bond was very intense and we discussed getting married many times.”

 Related Reading: True Love Is Loving The Darker Side